xpack-dev-tools/qemu-arm-xpack/README-DEVELOP.md

 For macOS and Windows, the recommended Git client is [Sourcetree](https://www.sourcetreeapp.com/).

-Since Sourcetree is not available for GNU/Linux, the second choice is Git Kraken, which can be downloaded for freely from [gitkraken.com](https://www.gitkraken.com/download).
+Since Sourcetree is not available for GNU/Linux, another choice is Git Kraken, which can be downloaded for freely from [gitkraken.com](https://www.gitkraken.com/download).